 Shipping container doors

-Depending on what you are planning on using your shipping container for, you might need one or more windows or doors fitted.
+Depending on what you are planning on using your unit for, you might need one or more windows or doors fitted.
 Again, although it is possible to do this yourself, it can prove challenging and may require some specialist knowledge – knowing which windows and doors are appropriate to use, for example.